 Each person has his or her own personal beliefs, and surely those points of views are not going to change when someone gets cursed out or degraded in print.
 Some people deal with this by ignoring those posts, others jump on the bandwagon, and a few just get blocked.

-But I go back to the first paragraph of this post.
+But I go back to the fourth paragraph of this post.
 We don't want to see our children, friends or family hurt by bullying, right?
-Bullying any way that it's done is abuse.
+Bullying in any way that it's done is abuse.
 It's painful, not funny or cute,